oracle/terraform-provider-oci/website/docs/d/disaster_recovery_dr_protection_group.html.markdown

 		* `encryption_key_id` - The OCID of the customer-managed encryption key in the destination region vault.
 Example: `ocid1.key.oc1..uniqueID`
 		* `vault_id` - The OCID of the destination region vault for the customer-managed encryption key.
 Example: `ocid1.vault.oc1..uniqueID`
 	* `connection_string_type` - The type of connection strings used to connect to an Autonomous Container Database snapshot standby created during a DR Drill operation.
 See https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbcl/index.html for information about these service types.
+	* `db_system_admin_user_details` - The credentials for the HeatWave MySQL DB System administrator user, containing the username and the OCID of the vault secret that stores the password.
+		* `password_vault_secret_id` - The OCID of the vault secret where the HeatWave MySQL DB System password is stored.
+Example: `ocid1.vaultsecret.oc1..uniqueID`
+		* `username` - The user name for connecting to the HeatWave MySQL DB System node.
+Example: `user`
+	* `db_system_replication_user_details` - The credentials for the HeatWave MySQL DB System replication user, containing the username and the OCID of the vault secret that stores the password.
+		* `password_vault_secret_id` - The OCID of the vault secret where the HeatWave MySQL DB System password is stored.
+Example: `ocid1.vaultsecret.oc1..uniqueID`
+		* `username` - The user name for connecting to the HeatWave MySQL DB System node.
+Example: `user`
 	* `destination_availability_domain` - The availability domain of the destination mount target.
 Example: `BBTh:region-AD`
 	* `destination_backup_policy_id` - The OCID of the backup policy to use in the destination region.
 This policy will be used to create backups for this volume group after it moves the destination region.
 Example: `ocid1.volumebackuppolicy.oc1..uniqueID`
 	* `destination_capacity_reservation_id` - The OCID of a capacity reservation in the destination region which will be used to launch the compute instance.
 Example: `ocid1.capacityreservation.oc1..uniqueID`